If you missed any from before, here is a list of links to previous chapters:

 “Leave her be.
 She is weak and deserves no such kindness.”

 “That is for me to say, Vladentine.
-You’re sure of this man, Jordel?”
+You’re sure of this man, of this Jordel?”

-“Very well,” Lady Grentich said and added with a slash of her hand through the air, “only he had better deliver as promised!
-It must look like she has killed him first.”
+“Very well.”
+Lady Grentich slashed her hand through the air.
+“Only he had better deliver as promised!
+It must look like she has killed him first.
+Every part must appear an accident or directly at the hand of this usurper.”
+She waved her hand at Ismene.

 “What?”
 Ismene said for what felt like the hundredth time.

-“Gag her,” Lady Grentich said, eyeing Ismene with disdain.
+“Gag her.”
+Lady Grentich eyed Ismene with disdain.

 “Oh yes, please do,” Grace added and held out the handkerchief she’d used to blindfold Ismene with earlier.